Do you have a monthly budget?

 The thing that really sets YNAB apart from other budgeting apps is that rather than creating a set-it-and-forget-it budget, this app works on the premise that you only budget the money you have now.

 For example, each time we get a paycheck, we hop into YNAB and divvy up how we’re planning to spend that money.
-So we wouldn’t budget for all bills for the money, only those that are due before we get paid again.
+So we wouldn’t budget for all bills with the money, only those that are due before we get paid again.
 And rather than budgeting for our food spending for the entire month, we’re only budgeting for our food spending for the next two weeks.

 It’s definitely a hands-on approach to budgeting.
 But that’s how I prefer to do my budgeting!
 Prior to using YNAB, I was using a spreadsheet where I typed in every transaction manually, so this is still less work for me!